LillianLuzinsky/CSS-JS-Clock/README.md

 3) cubic-bezier feature from ease-in-out
 4) new Date function;
 5) how to print the seconds in the console.log by using getSeconds function;
+6) how to make to the seconds hand rotate per second